QuadSpinner/Gaea-Docs/source/Guide/8-Bridges/0-Create-Bridge.md

 Each individual message will be delimited by a line break character.
 In most environments, this will be `\n`.

-### Maintain Scale
+## Maintain Scale

 To ensure both input and output data retains the same level of fidelity, we strongly encourage using a 32-bit format for heightmaps.

 Pick the right scale option in the @build-manager settings that fits with your application's workflow.
 See @scale for details.

 For maximum flexibility, we recommend sending data in a normalized range appropriate to the format.
-In Gaea's @file node should use the `Use Full Range` option to normalize the incoming data unless the data is already normalized.
+In Gaea's @File node should use the `Use Full Range` option to normalize the incoming data unless the data is already normalized.
 Select Normalized the output range in the @build-manager as well.

 When you receive the data in your application after the build, you must process it as appropriate.